Market Trends Foreshadow Earnings

 The maximum potential gain with this strategy is equal to the amount of premium received when the trade is opened.
 The maximum loss is equal to the difference between the exercise price of the options contracts less the premium received.

 For TUP, we have a number of options available.
 Short term options allow us to trade frequently and potentially our account size quickly.
 Short term trades also reduce risk to some degree since there is less time for a news event to surprise traders.

 In this case, we could sell an May 18 $45 call for about $1.00 and buy an May 18 $50 call for about $0.15.
 This trade generates a credit of $0.85, which is the difference in the amount of premium for the call that is sold and the call.

 Since each contract covers 100 shares, opening this position results in immediate income of $85.
 The credit received when the trade is opened, $0.85 in this case, is also the maximum potential profit on the trade.

 The maximum risk on the trade is about $415.
 The risk is found by subtracting the difference in the strike prices ($500 or $5.00 times 100 since each contract covers 100 shares) and then subtracting the premium received ($85).

 This trade offers a potential return of about 20% of the amount risked for a holding period that is about five weeks.
 This is a significant return on the amount of money at risk.
 This trade delivers the maximum gain if TUP is below $45 when the options expire, a likely event given the stock’s trend.

 Call spreads can be used to generate high returns on small amounts of capital several times a year, offering larger percentage gains for small investors willing to accept the risks of this strategy.
 Those risks, in dollar terms, are relatively small, about $415 for this trade in TUP.

-These are the type of strategies that are explained and used in our TradingTips.com’s Options Insider service.
+These are the type of best option strategy that are explained and used in our TradingTips.com’s Options Insider service.
 To learn more about how options can be used to meet your income and wealth building goals, click here for details on Options Insider.